dippedincode/canvas/README.md

 Enter a command (? for help):
 ```

 Note that the canvas starts with coordinate (1,1) in the top left corner.
-In this example of a 5 x 6 canvas
+In the example below of a 5 x 6 canvas:

-Pixel at row = 2 , column = 4 now colour W
+The pixel at row = 2 , column = 4 is colour W

-Pixel at row = 5 , column = 3 now colour T
+The pixel at row = 5 , column = 3 is colour T
 ```
 O O O O O
 O O O W O